-b) Technical Specifications & Quotations (limited to 3 distinct items15) - to provide the minimum technical specifications and 3 comparable quotations as follows:
+b) Technical Specifications & Quotations (limited to 3 distinct items16) - to provide the minimum technical specifications and 3 similar quotations as follows:

 - The set of minimum technical specifications against which the quotations provided were sought.
 These should determine the minimum characteristics of the equipment and machinery identified by the beneficiary, and that a supplier must provide.
-These should be clear, accurate and contain a description of the beneficiary's needs to enable the suppliers to provide the asset/s which meet those needs; and - at least 3 comparable and valid quotations16 in respect of each sub-activity in line with the set minimum technical specifications
+These should be clear, accurate and contain a description of the beneficiary's needs to enable the suppliers to provide the asset/s which meet those needs; and - at least 3 similar quotations17 in respect of each sub-activity in line with the set minimum technical specifications and obtained from three different external and unrelated suppliers to the applicant.

-15 Multiples of identical items will be considered as 1

-16 During evaluation the Project Selection Committee may request further clarifications or additional quotations if not satisfied with the provided documentation.

-- and obtained from three different external and unrelated suppliers to the applicant.
 These minimum technical specifications are to be clearly identified and located within all quotations provided.
-Quotations not meeting the requested technical specifications may not be considered by the beneficiary (in case project gets approved, procurement shall be done from one of the submitted quotations). - Brief background information on each of the suppliers identified provided, together with their website URL and/or online link of each. - 4.
+Quotations not meeting the requested technical specifications may not be considered by the beneficiary (in case project gets approved, procurement shall be done from one of the submitted quotations).

+$^{^{16}}$ Multiples of identical items will be considered as 1

+17 During evaluation the Project Selection Committee may request further clarifications or additional quotations if not satisfied with the provided documentation.

+- Brief background information on each of the suppliers identified provided, together with their website URL and/or online link of each. - 4.
 Compliance Certificate/s issued by the Malta Tax and Customs Administration (MTCA) a certificate/s issued not earlier than three months from the date of the application which contains no pending liabilities or returns; or is covered by an agreement which is being honoured, by the Malta Tax and Customs Administration (MTCA) covering Income Tax, VAT and Final Settlement and of Social Security Contributions Compliance Certificates. - 5.
-Audited Financial Statements and/or the Management Accounts dated for the two financial years prior to the year of submission of the application in relation to the applicant and the linked and partner enterprises17.
+Audited Financial Statements and/or the Management Accounts dated for the two financial years prior to the year of submission of the application in relation to the applicant and the linked and partner enterprises 18.
 The most recent year for the applicant must have been closed within the last 18 months.
 A single financial document containing comparative data of the annual accounts of both years under assessment will be accepted.
-No documents would need to be submitted if a copy of these documents as outlined hereunder is already deposited with the Malta Business Registry (MBR) or the Co-Operatives Board. - In the case of applicant, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided. - In the case of a Sole Trader/self-employed a copy of the Income Tax Return dated within the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) together with a declaration by the Certified Public Accountant (CPA) identifying the Current and Fixed Assets as well as the Short-Term and Long-Term Liabilities of the applicant is to be provided. - In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/selfemployed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections (for a minimum of two years) and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided.
+No documents would need to be submitted if a copy of these documents as outlined hereunder is already deposited with the Malta Business Registry (MBR) or the Co-Operatives Board. - In the case of applicant, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided. - In the case of a Sole Trader/self-employed a copy of the Income Tax Return for the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) together with a declaration by the Certified Public Accountant (CPA) identifying the Current and Fixed Assets as well as the Short-Term and Long-Term Liabilities of the applicant is to be provided.
+The most recent year for the applicant must have been closed within the last 18 months.

-17 In line with MBR obligations of registered companies found here.
+18 In line with MBR obligations of registered companies found here.
 An income statement for Applicant is nonetheless always required.